BryceRussell/astro-bryceguy/packages/dropdown/README.md

 # @astro-bryceguy/dropdown

-A dropdown component made using XElement
+A easy to use dropdown component made using XElement

 ## Features

-- Use the `options` prop to create a selection input
+- Can be used as a user selection input
-- Tab accessible
+- Tab navigatable
+- Toggle focus opening
 - Toggle focus locking
 - Toggle collapse on focus lost
 - Customizable